-RiverCOG in cooperation with other regional partners, the transit districts, member municipalities, local municipal planners, and consulting planners will encourage the development of efficient multimodal transportation systems that will provide lower cost transportation alternatives and increase mobility of people and goods within the RiverCOG region, conserve resources, provide for accessible and safe solutions, lower energy consumption, and reduce air pollution.
+RiverCOG in cooperation with other regional partners, the transit districts, member municipalities, local municipal planners, and consulting planners will encourage the development of efficient multi-modal transportation systems that will provide lower cost transportation alternatives and increase mobility of people and goods within the RiverCOG region, conserve resources, provide for accessible and safe solutions, lower energy consumption, and reduce air pollution.
 Identification of performance measures as noted in MAP 21 and the FAST Act in coordination with CTDOT is a priority with long range programming.
-Many of the long-range activities including freight analysis, conservation plan development, and the RiverCOG Bike/Ped Plan are carry overs from the FY20-21 UPWP.
+Many of the long-range activities including freight analysis, conservation plan development, and the RiverCOG Bike/Ped Plan are carry overs from the FY22-23 UPWP.
 Those planning items within the documents listed as ONGOING are generally carry overs from the prior UPWP.

-- In cooperation with the transit districts, partners at CTDOT, FHWA, FTA, and neighboring regions, RiverCOG will continue to implement recommendations in the 2019 MTP for the RiverCOG region.
-Additionally, RiverCOG will work toward the comprehensive update MTP for 2023 including updating performance measures and potential requirements included in the authorizing legislation.
-A transportation engineer and/or planning consultant may be selected to assist with this process to help identify and process projects listed in the 2019 MTP. - Region Freight Study and Analysis collect data and perform analysis on freight movement and potential improvements to the freight system including freight generators, stakeholders, constraints, truck parking facilities, GIS data, and other factors.
-A transportation consultant may be selected to assist with this study. - Finalize and implement projects in the RiverCOG Bicycle and Pedestrian Plan - Coordination with transportation planning with recommendations in the Regional Conservation Plan - Development of future Corridor Improvement Studies and Plans - Development of future Transit Improvement Studies and Plans - Development of a plan to link the Airline Trail and Farming Canal Trail between East Hampton and Cheshire - Develop Programmatic Mitigation Plans to address potential environmental impacts of future transportation projects as needed or coordinate with the State to do so. - Coordination with development of the Regional Plan of Conservation and Development - Coordination with Lower Connecticut River Strategic Economic Growth Plan (OPM funding)
+- In cooperation with the transit district, partners at CTDOT, FHWA, FTA, and neighboring regions, RiverCOG will continue to implement recommendations in the 2023 MTP for the RiverCOG region.
+A transportation engineer and/or planning consultant may be selected to assist with this process to help identify and process projects listed in the 2023 MTP. - Region Freight Study and Analysis collect data and perform analysis on freight movement and potential improvements to the freight system including freight generators, stakeholders, constraints, truck parking facilities, GIS data, and other factors.
+A transportation consultant may be selected to assist with this study. - Implement projects in the RiverCOG Bicycle and Pedestrian Plan - Coordination with transportation planning with recommendations in the Regional Conservation Plan - Development of future Corridor Improvement Studies and Plans - Development of future Transit Improvement Studies and Plans - Development of a plan to link the Airline Trail and Farming Canal Trail between East Hampton and Cheshire - Develop Programmatic Mitigation Plans to address potential environmental impacts of future transportation projects as needed or coordinate with the State to do so. - Coordination with state and local entities to improve the overall resiliency and reliability of the transportation network - Coordination of the Regional Plan of Conservation and Development - Coordination with GrowSmart, the LCRV Regional Housing Plan, LCRV Comprehensive Economic Development Strategy and other RiverCOG Planning initiatives